zabbix/zabbix/templates/app/hyper_v/hyper_v_standalone/README.md

 ### Enable Resource Metering for VMs

-To ensure accurate collection of CPU, Disk I/O, and Network traffic metrics, Resource Metering must be enabled on all Virtual Machines.
+To ensure accurate collection of CPU, Disk I/O, and Network Traffic metrics, Resource Metering must be enabled on all Virtual Machines.
 By default, Hyper-V creates new VMs with this feature disabled.

-Recommended Approach: Create a Scheduled Task on each Hyper-V Node to automatically enable metering for new VMs.
+Recommended approach: create a Scheduled Task on each Hyper-V Node to automatically enable metering for new VMs.

-PowerShell Deployment Command (Run as Admin): This command creates a daily task named HyperV-AutoEnableMetering that runs under the SYSTEM account.
+PowerShell Deployment Command (Run as Admin): this command creates a daily task named `HyperV-AutoEnableMetering` that runs under the `SYSTEM` account.

 ```powershell
 $Action = New-ScheduledTaskAction -Execute "powershell.exe" `